 Brief Course Outline

 Week 2 - Underpainting with oils or acrylics; colour theory, pigment types, colour mixing.

 Week 5 - Mark making - impasto, knife painting, selecting your brushes and how best to use them.

-Week 6 - Tips on painting portraits, alla prime and glazing, varnishing and troubleshooting.
+Week 6 - Tips on painting portraits, alla prima and glazing, varnishing and troubleshooting.

 Bring with you any painting materials you may have as in the first lesson we will be looking at everything you might need for the course including small samples of the alkyd paints for you to try.
 However, if you would like to buy some things beforehand I recommend A4-size (or preferably bigger) oil paper or canvas boards; artist quality oil paints*; a wooden palette or tear-off palettes; a selection of sable, synthetic and hog hair brushes (rounds, flats and filberts plus a soft fan brush for blending); palette knives; a board or table easel to lean on; two jars for thinners; Zest-it dilutant and brush cleaner; charcoal or chalk for drawing; masking tape; kitchen towel or lint-free rags; apron; pictures for inspiration and newspaper or something to protect your wet painting on the way home.
 Please wear old clothes.